enisz/igdb/src/assets/templates/01-introduction.md

       public 'name' => string 'Uncharted 4: A Thief's End' (length=26)
 ```

-> Refer to the [IGDB Wrapper Class Section](#x) of this documentation.
+> For more details on the IGDB Wrapper refer to the [IGDB Wrapper section](#igdb-wrapper) of this documentation.

 ## Building Queries

-There is a helper class to build apicalypse queries called `IGDBQueryBuilder`.
+There is a helper class to build apicalypse queries called [`IGDBQueryBuilder`](#igdb-query-builder).
 With this class you can easily build parameterized queries.

 ```php
 <?php